kartoFlane/superluminal2/skels/common/readme_changelog.txt

 Changelog

+2.0.0 beta4a:
+- Fixed a minor oversight that would cause the editor to crash when editing enemy ships

 2.0.0 beta4:
 - Added Calculate Optimal Offset option - calculates both thick and fine offsets
 - Added fine offset modification (HORIZONTAL and VERTICAL properties)